JavaHammes/room4A.dev/content/posts/trusting_trust.md

 You use the actual number instead of the fancy escape character.

 Now you compile the compiler, and the result is a binary that understands this translation.
-That binary, the compiled compiler, now knows that `'n'` maps to `10` in this context.
+That binary, the compiled compiler, now knows that `'\n'` maps to `10` in this context.

 So later, you can go back and write: